 This popular dry curry is onion-free and garlic-free and is often served with halwa and poori during festivals.
 Sookha kala chana is also vegan and gluten-free.
 In fact, this recipe consists of just oil, brown chickpeas, spices and water.

 While you probably won’t find this dish in an Indian restaurant, it is very popular in Indian homes, especially during festival time.
 Navratri, a major nine-day Hindu festival, is celebrated twice a year and on the last day, kala chana is served alongside poori and halwa.
 I remember when I was much younger, me and my little girl friends would go from home to home eating halwa, poori and kala chana and we’d get so many gifts.
 I loved it…lol.
 No need to wait for a special reason to make this – it’s great any time of the year 🙂

-If you’ve never tried brown chickpeas before, they have a bit of a nutty flavor and are more dense when compared to garbanzo beans/chickpeas.
-This is how I like to describe the difference: if you press a cooked white chickpea between your fingers, it’ll easily smush whereas with a brown chickpea, you have to press a little harder to smush it.
+If you’ve never tried brown chickpeas before, they have a bit of a nutty flavor and are denser when compared to garbanzo beans/chickpeas.
+This is how I like to describe the difference: if you press a cooked white chickpea between your fingers, it’ll easily smush whereas, with a brown chickpea, you have to press a little harder to smush it.
 I know that’s probably a strange way to describe the texture but it makes sense, right?

 Anyway, if you’re interested in legumes, I share a lot more info about Indian legumes in this post.
-And if you’d like to try out more brown chickpea recipes, I have a saucy kala chana curry in my cookbook and I also have a kadala coconut curry here on the blog!
+And if you’d like to try out more brown chickpea recipes, I have a saucy kala chana curry and a kadala coconut curry here on the blog!